yj7/YJSoapEngine/README.md

 #!objective-c
 - (void)YJSoapEngine:(YJSoapEngine *)YJSoapEngine didRecieveError:error inDictionary:(NSDictionary *)errorDictionary;
 ```
 Required Method.
-This method is called when the SOAPResponse is an error.
+This method is called when the SOAPResponse receives an error.